hugoferrinholopes/hugoferrinholopes.github.io/_pages/about.md

 Welcome!
 ======

 I am a PhD candidate in Comparative Politics at [ICS, University of Lisbon](https://www.ics.ulisboa.pt/), currently completing my dissertation.
-My doctoral studies have benefited from research stays at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) and the [Institute of Public Goods and Policies at the Spanish National Research Council](https://ipp.csic.es/en/about-ipp).
+My doctoral studies have benefited from research stays at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) and the [Spanish National Research Council](https://ipp.csic.es/en/about-ipp).

 My thesis examines how intra-party divisions can produce both negative and positive effects on party and voter behavior.
 In a parallel stream of research, I study the pathways through which underrepresented groups, including youth, gain access to and shape political institutions. <!-- representation and the role of youth wings as "ideological watchdogs" within parties. -->